ToddSandberg/Dictionary/README.md

 - LEXICON.txt semiImplemented
 - AdverbScales-Manual.csv Implemented
 - locations.txt implemented
+- Word_frequency_list.txt implemented
 ## Document Output Formats:
-- csv files for each part of speech with words and their properties
+- tsv files for each part of speech with words and their properties
 - serialized dictionary classes for each part of speech
-## Current Dictionary Write Time: 5 minutes and 6 seconds
+## Current Dictionary Write Time: 5 minutes and 20 seconds